Context files

 - **The scan produces one result per repo, not per package.** Per-package scanning for multi-product monorepos is a known limitation.

-- **Test count must not decrease.** CI runs across 3 OS × 2 Node versions.
+- **Test count must not decrease.** CI runs on Ubuntu across Node 22 and 24, with lint, typecheck, and coverage gates.
 Coverage thresholds enforced in vitest.config.ts.

 - **ana.json user fields are preserved on re-init.** Only `anaVersion` and `lastScanAt` refresh mechanically.
 Fields like `commands` and `artifactBranch` are user-owned and require manual update if the scan would produce a different value.
 Full mechanical-field refresh is a separate design decision.